Live Within the Biosphere

 The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.

-At the root of many of our difficulties lies the unspoken assumption we are somehow outside of nature — we are able to control nature for our own benefit.
+At the root of many of our difficulties lies an unstated assumption that we are somehow outside of nature, and that we are able to control nature for our own benefit.
 Even church environmental groups can exhibit this way of thinking when they form committees with titles such as “Care of God’s Creation”.
-There is a danger that we see ourselves and creation as being separate from one another, and that we are in control of both.
-The climate crisis tells us that this way of thinking is no longer appropriate; we will have to see ourselves as being within nature, within the biosphere — not outside of it.
+A name such of this suggests that we see ourselves and creation as being separate from one another, and that we are in control of both.
+The climate crisis tells us that this way of thinking is no longer appropriate; we need to see ourselves as being within nature, as part of the biosphere — not outside of it.
 In Genesis 1:28 we are instructed to “fill and subdue the earth”.
 We have succeeded all too well in following that instruction — if we continue, we will destroy ourselves and our environment.

 It will be important to determine just why we want to preserve the natural world and the creatures in it.
 Are we taking these actions for the sake of the natural world itself, or because a healthy biosphere is of benefit to humans and to our way of life?
 Should we carry out activities to protect nature not for its own sake, but for ourselves?
-Is the natural world its own justification? should we stop the use of insecticides and herbicides, and accept the additional human suffering that will result as a result of reduced food production?
+Is the natural world its own justification?
+Should we stop the use of insecticides and herbicides, and accept the additional human suffering that will result as a result of reduced food production?
 Does living within the biosphere mean that we offer the same protection to malaria-carrying mosquitoes as we do to cute animals such as koala bears?
 After all, even the COVID-19 virus is part of God’s Creation.
 These are tough questions.
 None of this is easy.